 • In September 2020 we put out a call for volunteers – which was answered by more than 50 skilled and passionate people.
 Hooray!
 We have had our first online volunteer meeting and look forward to working with everyone to get the new Rebel Reads space up and running.

-• Over the coming weeks and months, we will be welcoming members.
-Membership entails payment (€5 per month or a €60 lump sum per year) which will contribute towards the running of the organisation.
-All members are welcome to contribute to the organisation, use the space and participate in decision making; we will hold an AGM where all members are invited to have their say – all paid up members will have a vote.
+• Over the coming weeks, months, and years, we welcomed new members.
+Membership entails payment (€5 per month or a €60 lump sum per year) which contributes towards the running of the organisation.
+All members are welcome to contribute to the organisation, to use the space and participate in decision making; we hold an annual AGM where all members are invited to have their say – all paid up members have a vote.
 We also welcome members who simply wish to support the venture financially.

 • We are also working to develop key income streams for the organisation which will contribute to the running costs of the space.

-• In early 2021 we plan our next AGM.
-All members will be welcome to contribute to the organisation at this stage.
+• In early 2021 we planned our next AGM after opening the previous year.
+All members were made welcome to contribute to the organisation at this stage.

 • We are based down in the Marina Commercial Park , and our address is: